VextorHorizon/automateopenapp/README.md

 # automateopenapp
-basic script automate open my workspace app/website
+simple and basic script automate open my workspace app/website
 <br> `you can change your profile in profile.json`